weaselBuddha/Queue4Download/README.md

 ## Scripts

-There are a total of four scripts, two on the server (most likely seedbox), and two on the plex box (at home?)
+There are a total of four scripts, and four config files, two on the server (most likely seedbox) and Q4Dconfig.sh (both client and server configuration must be changed to work)

 ### Server

 Queue4Download.sh - RTorrent Hook Script.
 Throws an event upon completion of the torrent, uses the payload name, the payload hash, and a simple category code

-EventAck.sh - Daemon script to listen for ACK events and change the torrent label
+LabelD.sh - Daemon script to listen for Label events and change the torrent label

+Types.config - Flat file declarations for type code assignment

+Q4Dconfig.sh - MQTT co-ords, torrent client, and labelling definitions (needed on both client and server)

 ### Client

-EventProcess.sh - Received Event Dispatch Daemon Script.
-Catches an event, queues an LFTP job to transfer the payload
+ProcessEvent.sh - Received Event Dispatch Daemon Script.
+Catches an event, queues an LFTP job to transfer the payload, runs as a daemon

 LFTPtransfer.sh - Transfer Engine.
 Using LFTP get the payload from the server to a specific directory (using the category code) on the client, and acknowledge the transfer back to the server.

+Q4Dclient.sh - Definitions for LFTP to access your server, and type code to directory mappings

 ## Prerequisites